think-mm/enblog/input/posts/2009/01-16-the-trial-we-are-waiting-for.md

 ---
 Title: The Trial We are Waiting For
 Tags:
-  - bangladesh
-  - jamat
-  - trial
-  - war crimes
-  - culture
-  - liberation war
+  - liberation war crime trial
   - Mukto-Mona Editor
 Published: 2009-01-16 01:21:44 +06:00
 Updated: 2009-01-16 01:22:25 +06:00